Tacos al Pastor

 Once cooled slightly, chop the pineapple into bite-sized pieces.

-Step 5: Finish the Meat with Crispy Edges and Glaze
+Step 5: Sear the Shaved Meat

 • sliced cooked meat from Step 4